 The consumer side of the equation came to the fore after Selden addressed a Best Buy leadership conference.
 After “blasting” management for its marketing strategy of growth through acquisition, he asked a senior executive a telling question: “Do you know when your best customer walks in the door?”
 Best Buy didn’t, nor had it considered Selden’s contention that some customers were highly profitable for the company because “their needs were met by the way we come to market,” while it lost money on others.

 As a result, Best Buy tapped into its vast customer database (assembled with the help of its Reward Zone loyalty program) to develop profiles of five customer segments, and began tailoring test stores’ products, services and designs to suit them.

 Encouraged by “enormous sales growth rates” at the pilot stores, Best Buy rolled the concept out to 68 locations in and around Los Angeles, San Francisco and San Diego this month.
 Like the lab stores, the new segmented stores will provide differentiated in-store experiences, and sales staffs that were trained to focus on customer archetypes rather than product categories alone.

 The stores are also moving some of the decision-making to the selling floor, to better put the customer in the middle of the operating model, and have taught sales associates how to measure results from the new processes in terms of return on invested capital.

-Best Buy has earmarked $50 million for the program in fiscal 2005, and will base next year's rollout plans on results from this holiday season.
+Best Buy has earmarked $50 million in capital expenditures for the program in fiscal 2005, and will base next year’s rollout plans on results from this holiday season.
 The goal, said U.S. stores president Mike Keskey during a Bear Stearns retail outing held here earlier in the week, is to bring at least some elements of Customer Centricity to all of its stores nationwide within three years.